Colorado Concealed Carry Training Requirements | CCW Hub

 Must successfully complete a background investigation (fingerprints sent to CBI and FBI, Criminal History Review through CBI's InstaCheck System)

 Must not be an unlawful user of or addicted to a controlled substance as defined in C.R.S.
-18-18-102(5) and C.R.S.
-18-12-203(2)(f) - this includes medical or recreational marijuana users
+18-18-102(5), per C.R.S.
+18-12-203(1)(f) - this includes medical or recreational marijuana users.
+Whether an applicant is an unlawful user of or addicted to a controlled substance is determined as provided in federal law and regulations.

-Fees (Vary by County)
+CHP Fees (Vary by County)

 Fee Type